moizali-dev/MusicProjectDataset/README.md

 # Challenges and Solutions

-- Spotify API token access expires in an hour.
-How can it be automatically refreshed especially in the middle of the code?
+- Spotify API token access expires in an hour
     - https://stackoverflow.com/questions/65435932/spotify-api-authorization-code-flow-with-python
     - Created a Class script that updates the env variable in a set amount of time i.e. every 15mins it will be updated
     - The class also has a method to update the token right before the script begins (so that user doesnt have to do it manually)